Guinea ruling party asks president to run for third term - France 24

 Under Guinea's constitution, presidents may only serve two terms.

-His Rally of the Guinean People (RPG) party announced that it wanted Conde to run again at a convention in the capital Conakry.
+His Rally of the Guinean People (RPG) pushed for Conde as its presidential candidate at a convention in the capital Conakry.

-Party members are issuing a "plea to President Alpha Conde to accept the will of the people to be the RPG's sole candidate," MP Diakagbe Kaba told delegates.
+Party members are issuing a "plea to President Alpha Conde to accept the will of the people to be the RPG's sole candidate," MP Diakagbe Kaba told around 350 delegates.

-The president has yet to formally respond to the request.
-He has previously said that "the party will decide" who goes forward to the poll.
+The RPG wants "a national and total mobilisation, including all the structures of the party, for a victory in the first round of the presidential election," said Zeinab Camara, rapporteur of the committee in charge of electoral strategy.

+Conde acknowledged the request before the delegates, although he did not explicitly commit to running again.
+"I take note, you heard me, I take note," he said.

 Guinea's electoral commission has proposed the presidential election be held on October 18, but Conde has yet to sign off on a date.

-Thursday's announcement is likely to incense Guinea's embattled opposition, which has staged mass rallies since October against the possibility of Conde running for a third term.
+Thursday's developments are likely to incense Guinea's embattled opposition, which has staged mass rallies since October against the possibility of Conde bidding for a third term.

 Security forces in the former French colony repeatedly cracked down on the protests, in which several dozen civilians were killed.